 PlayStation 5 Pro Release Date?

 Sony’s Vice President Senior, Hideaki Nishino, reportedly announced in an interview with Japanese media outlet Famitsu that the launch of the PS5 Pro is scheduled for the fiscal year 2023, which begins in April.
-While Nishino did not provide specific details, he indicated that there would be new releases from the company in the coming fiscal year.
+This is highly unlikely to happen as we are already in Q3 of 2023.
+However, rumors suggest that the PlayStation 5 Pro will be released in later half of 2024.

 According to recent reports, Sony is reportedly preparing to release a new version of the PS5 with a removable disc drive and potential hardware revision.
 This version could allow the company to sell the console without a disc drive at a lower price point while offering the disc drive as a separate accessory for those who need it.
 It may also potentially reduce the size of the console.
 Sony has not officially confirmed these details.